 This 1100-watt microwave is much faster than the GE JES1072SHSS.
 Its chamber is a little bigger and can more easily accommodate dinner plates, although it's still on the small side and won't fit something like a casserole dish.
 It also includes a 'mute controls' function, so you can silence its beeping and microwave in peace.

 If money is no object, you can get a super-fast small microwave like the LG LMC0975ST.
-This option is a few inches wider than our top pick, but it's still small, and its wider cooking chamber can accommodate dinner plates more easily.
+This option is a few inches wider than our top pick, but it's still small, with a wider cooking chamber that can accommodate dinner plates more easily.
 It has a different, sleeker appearance than most other microwaves, with minimal controls on the door.
 It has no button or handle—you open it by pulling on an indent in the door.
 At 1000 watts, it has less overall power than the previous pick but actually heats food faster.

 We've checked the text for accuracy, but our recommendations have remained unchanged.